PigletSentiment/100-days-of-code-log/README.md

 -->

 ---
+### Day 45: July 22, 2021
+Completed chapter 7.
+World state DB is backed by CouchDB and the ledger uses LevelDB The World state DB can be recovered by re-playing the ledger from the beginning to the end

 ### Day 44: July 20, 2021
 Completed chapter 6 which describes Chaincode.
 Chaincode can be written in
 - Golang